 Are there instrument diagnostic capabilities within the software?

 Yes.
 For those labs that what to check the performance of the instrument- the Diagnostics app provides a quick means to confirm that the instrument is performing within specifications.

 What is the warranty offered for DeNovix instruments?

-A three-year warranty* is included with the purchase of an instrument.
+A three-year warranty* is included with the purchase of any DS-11 Series instrument.
 The warranty coverage includes parts, labor and overnight shipment to and from our service facility in Wilmington, Delaware.

 Are extended service plans available?

 Yes*.
 Additional 1, 2 and 3 year extended service plans are available for all models.
 Each plan includes parts, labor and overnight shipment to and from our service facility.